 (4) Unless the individual holds a valid license, registration, certificate, or credentials issued under another chapter of the Revised Code that authorizes the individual to engage in a profession whose scope of practice includes the clinical supervision of chemical dependency counseling, chemical dependency counseling, and diagnosing and treating chemical dependency conditions, pass one or more examinations administered pursuant to section 4758.22 of the Revised Code for the purpose of determining competence to practice as an independent chemical dependency counselor-clinical supervisor.

-(B) To meet the requirement of this division, an individual must hold, on the effective date of this section, a valid independent chemical dependency counselor license.
+(B) To meet the requirement of this division, an individual must hold, on March 22.
+2013. a valid independent chemical dependency counselor license.